janKekanSan/jankekansan.github.io/pages/sona/semantic-spaces.md

 ---

+How do you know what a bird is?

+It's not that there's some specific thing that is "bird" which all other birds are measured by.

+Birds aren't real, because the word bird isn't even real.

+---

 There you have it.
 Birds are not real.
 In fact, words as you knew them are not real.

 Words are a mess in a beautiful way.